Human behavior can only be fully understood by studying the relationship between instinct, culture, social structure and economics.

-The authority instinct increases the survival rate of groups by facilitating decisive action.
+Humans have the tendency to obey those who carry themselves with authority.
+This instinct increases the survival rate of groups by facilitating decisive action.
 This pattern is ubiquitous among social species.
 Presidents, warlords, gang leaders and chiefs are all human analogues of the alpha.

 Humans have the tendency to emulate the thoughts and behaviors of their peers.
 Social conformity increases survival rate by facilitating group cohesion and coordination.
 The conformity instinct is triggered anytime there is the perception of group consensus, or social momentum.

 When given a gift humans are instinctually incined to reciprocate.
 Among social species cooperative exchange facilitates the distribution of effort and resources within a group, and provides a natural safety net.
 At the civilization scale, the reciprocity instinct has been translated to debt and monetary systems.
 Repayment of debt is framed as moral duty even if the gift is artificial